Possession of Marijuana Charges in Tennessee

-Protecting the rights of clients in Pigeon Forge, Gatlinburg, and throughout Tennessee
+Skilled attorneys defending the rights of clients in Sevierville, Pigeon Forge, Gatlinburg

 Possession of marijuana is illegal within the state of Tennessee.
 Though it is classified as a Schedule VI substance, the state takes possession charges seriously and imposes substantial penalties upon conviction.
 Many marijuana charges are written up as citations, but law enforcement in Seymour, Pigeon Forge, and Gatlinburg has discretion when arresting individuals for possession.
 If you have been arrested for marijuana possession in Tennessee, trust Delius & McKenzie, PLLC to be on your side.
-Our experienced Sevierville criminal defense attorneys can guide you through the court process, working with you to get your charges dropped or reduced.
+Our experienced Sevierville criminal defense attorneys can guide you through your marijuana possession charges and the court process, to get your charges dropped or reduced.

 Being convicted of marijuana possession in Tennessee has serious consequences.
-Even possession of less than half an ounce can result in serious penalties for repeat offenses, including:
+Even possession of less than half an ounce of marijuana can result in serious penalties (including jail time) for repeat offenders, including: